-For defined contribution schemes the amount charged to the profit and loss account in respect of pension costs is the contributions payable in the year.
-Differences between contributions payable in the year and contributions actually paid are shown as accruals in the balance sheet.
+For defined contribution schemes the amount charged to the profit and loss account in respect of pension costs is the contributions payable in the nine-month period ended.
+Differences between contributions payable the nine-month period ended, and contributions actually paid are shown as accruals in the balance sheet.